AdobeDocs/commerce-marketplace/src/pages/guides/sellers/compatibility/abandoned-extensions.md

 ## Example notifications

-See the following example notification for cancelling an abandoned extension:
+See the following example notification for cancelling an abandoned listing:

 ![Example delisting notification from the marketplace](../_images/abandoned-cancelled.png)

-See the following example notification for delisting an abandoned extension:
+See the following example notification for delisting an abandoned listing:

 ![Example delisting notification from the marketplace](../_images/abandoned-delisted.png)